avalentino/pyepr/doc/ndvi_example.rst

 .. note::

-    the entire solution is quite not pythonic_.
+    the entire solution is quite not "pythonic".
 As an alternative implementation it could be used the :class:`numpy.ndarray` interface of :class:`epr.Raster` objects available via the :data:`epr.Raster.data`
     property.
 The NDVI index is computed on all pixels altogether using